CPE-OAuth/servicestage-mobileapp-quickapp-example/doc/en/tutorial/Step7_SetupEmulator.md

 10. Here is how the emulator looks like.
 ![s8e](./imgs/s8e.jpg)

-11. If your computer is behind Huawei Proxy, emulator is having issue in using Huawei Proxy.
-So you need to install CNTLM Proxy in your computer.
+11. If your computer is behind proxy, you need to setup a local HTTP Proxy in your computer.

     Download CNTLM Proxy from [this site](https://sourceforge.net/projects/cntlm/files/).